Franek-Antoniak/image-vote/README.md

 ## Heroku instance
-If you want to try out the app you can use my instance on heroku: [Link to app](https://rate-photo.herokuapp.com/)
+If you want to try out the app you can use my instance on heroku: [Link to app](https://picscore.herokuapp.com/)
 <br/>
-You only need a google account to start using the application as user.
+You only need a Google account to start using the application as user.
 <br/>
 To log in as administrator and have more permissions you need additional login details.
 <br/>